Sean Gelael

-Muhammad Sean Ricardo Gelael (born 1 November 1996) is an Indonesian racing driver who is currently competing with United Autosports in the FIA World Endurance Championship.
+Muhammad Sean Ricardo Gelael (born 1 November 1996) is an Indonesian racing driver who is currently competing with Team WRT in the FIA World Endurance Championship.
 He has scored two Le Mans class podiums as his respective teams' silver-ranked driver, finishing second with Jota in the LMP2 class in 2021 and second again with WRT in 2024's LMGT3 category.

 Early career

-Gelael started racing in 2005, where he became the navigator of his dad Ricardo Gelael in Rally of Indonesia.
-In 2007, he set a record from MURI for being the youngest racing navigator at the age of 10.
+Gelael started racing in 2005, where he became the navigator of his father Ricardo Gelael in Rally of Indonesia.
+In 2007, he set a record from MURI for being the youngest racing navigator at the age of ten.

 Karting

-In 2011, he competed in the Asian Karting Open Championship – Formula 125 Senior Open 2011, finishing third in the overall standings.
+In 2011, Galael competed in the Asian Karting Open Championship – Formula 125 Senior Open 2011, finishing third in the overall standings.

 Lower formulae

 Gelael began his car racing career in his native continent, competing in the Formula Pilota China in 2012.
 He finished his debut season fourth in the overall standings and second in the "Best Asian Trophy" standings.
 He raced for the BVM team in the last round of the 2012 Formula Abarth season at Monza.